jfelten/My_bare_metal_k8s/kubernetes.md

 ansible-playbook ansible/install_k8s.yaml -i ansible/cluster1
 ```

-The ansible script installs docker, kubernetes and kubeadm via the offical kubernetes yum repo.  <b>Kubernetes does not run on CentOS out of the box.
-Considerable massaging of the OS is needed.</b> All of th<is is encasulated by the ansible install script.
-For example it turns off swap memory and sets the right cgroups for the kubelet service.
+The ansible script installs docker, kubernetes, and kubeadm via the official kubernetes yum repo.  <b>Kubernetes does not run on CentOS out of the box.
+Considerable massaging of the OS is needed.</b> All of this is encapsulated by the ansible install script.
+For example, it turns off swap memory and sets the right cgroups for the kubelet service.
 Review the ansible install script for details.

 ## Create the Cluster:

-All clsuters get created via kubeadm.
+All clusters get created via kubeadm.
 Kubeadm is a tool that automates cluster creation, and it is further automated by using ansible to coordinate on all the nodes in the cluster.

-The create cluster script can be run again to regenerate kube api key.  currently I only genreate one key since it is only me and a few others that use the clsuter.
+The create cluster script can be run again to regenerate kube API key.  currently, I only generate one key since it is only me and a few others that use the cluster.

 To create the cluster run the ansible script: